carsomyr/percolate/README.md

 To put it all together, here is a Chef recipe fragment that synthesizes the above examples.

-    # Create a Percolator instance and expose it via the `percolator` getter.
+    # Create a Percolator instance and expose it via the `#percolator` getter.
-    include_recipe "percolate"
+    class << self
+      include Percolate
+    end

     # Assume that the Chef node name is the hostname.
     hostname = node.name